Entersekt

-Entersekt is a global fintech provider of mobile-based authentication and app security software protecting online and mobile banking transactions and payments.
+Entersekt is a South African fintech and provider of mobile-based authentication and app security software for the protection of online and mobile banking transactions.

 History

+Entersekt was founded in 2010 by brothers Schalk and Dewald Nolte, and three fellow University of Stellenbosch students.

 In February 2016, the Colorado-based FirstBank opted for Entersekt’s Transakt technology to enhance the security of its mobile banking application.

 In July 2016, Entersekt partnered with Crealogix, a Swiss fintech company and Netcetera, a software company and digital payment expert.

 In June 2017, Entersekt received an undisclosed amount as an investment from AlphaCode and BoE Private Equity Investments.

-In 2017 April, Entersekt won the Best Mobile Security Technology Award at the 2017 Banker Africa Southern Africa Banking Awards.
+In 2017 April, the company won the Best Mobile Security Technology Award at the 2017 Banker Africa Southern Africa Banking Awards.

-Transakt

-Transakt is a stand-alone security app available on mobile, it uses digital certificate technology and proprietary mobile validation techniques to build a safe communication channel between the service providers and their customers’ cell phones and tablets.